justserdar/ZimaOS-AppStore/README.md

 ![zima-db](https://github.com/user-attachments/assets/f09dd4fe-b116-4fdc-a8ea-435c72de1c46)

-# Learning repository and dev environment for the ZimaCube Pro
+# Learning repository and Third-party dev environment for the ZimaCube Pro

 Since I'm targeting my ZimaCube product for my own business needs as a one stop shop digital content house, I won't be directly building for CasaOS and what I do for ZimaOS is meant for on the ZimaCube.